-Pencil and paint Thing to s assessment Draw with increasing confidence developing their own personal style.
-They know how & when to sketch and when to render more confident line, using a developing ability to skilfully control the outcomes.
+developing ability to skilfully control the outcomes.
 They should try to fairly appraise their own work and others work and understand how to improve it, accepting criticism of others.
 Is able to use some art vocabulary to talk about a portrait and be able to explain their opinion of an artwork.
 Content - Describe the art.
 Social, historical factors affect the work.
 Process - When & how made?
 What materials & techniques are used?
-Formal elements - line, tone, colour, shape, form, comp. pattern, texture.
-Mood - what emotions does the work convey?
-Learn how to describe form from several different light sources.
-Know and apply very basic one-point perspective.
-Design and make more complex Forms in 3 dimensions, using card, wire, paper, found objects, clay or modelling materials, understanding materials, understanding how to finish and present their work to a good standard.
-Pupil's painting should show a more confident ability to create 3D form, depth and distance using colour and tone.
+Formal elements - line, tone, colour, shape, form, comp, pattern, texture.
+Mood - what emotions does the work convey? perspective.
+Design and make more complex Forms in 3 dimensions, using card, wire, paper, found objects, clay or modelling materials, understanding how to finish and present their work to a good standard.
 They should try to fairly appraise their own work and others work and understand how to improve it, accepting criticism of others.
-Is able to use some art wocabulary to talk about a portrait and be able to explain their opinion of an artwork.
+Is able to use some art vocabulary to talk about a portrait and be able to explain their opinion of an artwork.
 Content - Describe the art.
 Social, historical factors affect the work.
 Process - When & how made?
 What materials & techniques are used?
 Formal elements - line, tone, colour, shape, form, comp, pattern, texture.
-Mood - what emotions does the work convey?
+Mood - what emotions does the work convey? -- -- -- --